jeffleathMSDS/Enron/README.md

 *The GSS.mdb is the project database.
 GSS stands for Global Strategic Sourcing

-The Airfare excel file was an analysis summary I did on Enron's airfare usage, in preperation for an RFP.
+* The Airfare excel file was an analysis summary I did on Enron's airfare usage, in preperation for an RFP.

+* The "Post 9/11" pdf was something I put together after 9/11 regarding business process changes for personnel accountability.
+Enron's travel business practices were managed by our team.